BramNuyts/BramNuyts/README.md

 - 👋 Hi, I’m @Hotcreation
 - 👀 I’m interested in movies and coding
-- 🌱 I’m currently learning HTML5 and CSS
+- 🌱 I’m currently learning HTML5, CSS and JavaScript
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on learning Python
-- 📫 How to reach me trougj this channel

 <!---
 Hotcreation/Hotcreation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.